pratyushmaini/unmarked/README.md

 ## Objective

 - **Blue Team (Defenders)**: Implement robust watermarking techniques within the diffusion model that are difficult for the Red Team to remove without significantly degrading image quality.
+They additionally need to find the "key" that was embedded in the image.
+The key is an integer between 0 and 100.
 - **Red Team (Attackers)**: Develop methods to remove or obscure the embedded watermarks while maintaining high image quality and adhering to distortion constraints.

 ## Repository Structure